-Officer graduates of the ASW curriculum receive the subspecialty designation XX44P and return to key operationally-oriented ASW billets ashore and afloat.
-Although the curriculum emphasizes operational applications, graduates are prepared to perform in technical or managerial areas, and as their careers progress, they will typically qualify as proven subspecialists (XX44Q).
+Officer graduates of the ASW Curriculum receive the subspecialty designation XX44P and return to operational ASW billets.
+Although the curriculum emphasizes operational applications, graduates are prepared to perform in technical or managerial positions.
+As their careers progress, they typically qualify as proven subspecialists (XX44Q) and serve in critical ASW billets.
 Graduates are awarded the degree Master of Science in Systems Technology.